Southwest Rapid Rewards® Plus Credit Card Review: Big Southwest Perks for a Low Fee

 This credit card does come with a slightly higher annual fee, but you earn a bigger anniversary bonus each year (6,000 points instead of 3,000) and get 3 points for every $1 spent on Southwest Airlines bookings instead of 2 points.

-For Southwest travel credits: Southwest Rapid Rewards® Priority Credit Card
+Southwest Rapid Rewards® Priority Credit Card

-The Southwest Rapid Rewards® Priority Credit Card is the most expensive card in the Rapid Rewards® family.
+The Southwest Rapid Rewards® Priority Credit Card is the most expensive card in the Rapid Rewards family.
 But this fee may be worth it if you fly with Southwest Airlines often, thanks to the higher rewards rate on Southwest Airlines bookings.

 You also earn more than double when it comes to the yearly anniversary perk — you’ll get a boost of 7,500 points each year.

-For more flexibility: Chase Sapphire Preferred® Card
+Chase Sapphire Preferred® Card

-• Welcome offer: Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening.
+Earn 75,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening.

 Of course, when looking for a credit card that rewards travel bookings, you don’t have to go with a Southwest Airlines credit card.
 You may find a more flexible credit card gets you further.